-• NVQ Level 5 Diploma in Geomatics and Site Sur veying Man ageme ent or BA & BSC and Foundation Degrees in • Geography • Geology • Geographic Information systems (GIS) In the long-term there would be the opportu MBA inity to und dertak e a hig her qualification such as an UCAS points for this pathway: N/A Employee rights and resp on sib ilities Please note that for Apprenticeship starts from requirement in all frameworks. om 14/10/ 2016 (onward s ERR is no longer a mandatory However, it may still be included in some fra is not a requirement then confirmation of an requirement for Apprenticeship certification Apprentic Is ERR a requirement for this framework?
-YES NO \boxtimes Delivery and assessment N/A
+• NVQ Level 5 Diploma in Geomatics and Site Surveying Management

+BA & BSC and Foundation Degrees in

+- Geography

+- Geology

+- Geographic Information systems (GIS)

+In the long-term there would be the opportunity to undertake a higher qualification such as an MBA

+Please note that for Apprenticeship starts from 14/10/2016 onwards ERR is no longer a mandatory requirement in all frameworks.

+However, it may still be included in some frameworks and where it is not explicitly stated that ERR is not a requirement then confirmation of an Apprentice's ERR achievement will still remain a requirement for Apprenticeship certification purposes.

+Is ERR a requirement for this framework?
+YES NO \boxtimes ------------------------------------------ ----- -- ---- -------------